StarpTech/graphql-registry/README.md

 - Serves schema for GraphQL gateway based on provided services & their versions
 - Validates new schema to be compatible with other running services
 - Validates that all client operations are supported by your schema
-- Produce a diff between your proposed schema and the current registry state
+- Produce a diff between your proposed schema and the current registry state to detect breaking changes and more
 - Lightweight authorization concept based on JWT.

 [**Read more**](https://principledgraphql.com/integrity#3-track-the-schema-in-a-registry)